Find Affordable College Courses

 Check out the social work master's degree programs at these schools if you want to attend one of the most popular in Michigan.

 Our analysis found University of Michigan - Ann Arbor to be the most popular school for social work students who want to pursue a master’s degree in Michigan.
-Located in the midsize city of Ann Arbor, U-M is a public college with a fairly large student population.
+Located in the medium-sized city of Ann Arbor, U-M is a public school with a very large student population.

 About 86% of the students majoring in social work at the school are women while 14% are male.